What is understood by ‘burnout’?

 To combat this, Brady recommends the tried and tested method of cognitive shutdown.

-"Cognitive Shutdown is your way of signalling to your brain that it is time to switch from one part of your life to the other.
-It is giving yourself the permission to take the time that you need to rest, relax and recalibrate on a daily, weekly and monthly basis."
+"Cognitive shutdown is your way of signalling to your brain that it is time to switch from one part of your life to the other.
+It is giving yourself permission to take the time that you need to rest, relax and recalibrate on a daily, weekly and monthly basis."

 "It is a skill, and luckily skills can be built and reinstated over time.
 Unfortunately, it is not a skill that many of us are taught."

 "This has had massively successful results in businesses with whom I have rolled this out and with the senior leaders I work with.
 It’s simple and very effective.
-On your morning commute, you might listen to the news, catch up on emails, make work-related calls, write your to-do list or read the news headlines etc.
+On your morning commute – which may only be from bed to desk now – you might listen to the news, catch up on emails, make work-related calls, write your to-do list or read the news headlines etc.